chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 {{< figure src="/images/automate/update-node-environment.png" alt="Update Node Environment">}}

+##### Run List

+You can edit, expand or collapse the run list of a node.

+{{< figure src="/images/automate/run-list-of-a-node.png" alt="Run List of a Node">}}

+Chef Infra allows you to edit the run list of a node by following the steps below:

+1. Select **edit** option.
+A popup window opens.

+2. The left section the window contains the list of environment of the nodes.
+Select any one environment from the list.

+3. The right section of the window will show the current run list of the selected environment.

+4. Select the run list you want for the specific environment and select **Create**.

+The popup window looks like as shown below:

+{{< figure src="/images/automate/edit-run-list.png" alt="Edit Run List">}}

+Chef Infra allows you to edit the run list of a node using a shortcut.
+Select the option **Edit Run List** from the ellipses icon of the specific node in the node list.
+Selecting the option will open the same popup window which can be used to edit the run list of a node.

+The ellipses icon list looks like:

+{{< figure src="/images/automate/edit-run-list-ellipses-icon.png" alt="Edit Run List Ellipses Icon">}}

 #### Manage Tags

 Chef Infra allows you to manage tags of the environment.
 You can add or remove multiple tags by: